About Tracy Marie...

 Tracy does her own thing, and she doesn't let anything stop her.

 In 2017, Tracy discovered that years of undiagnosed bone deformities and skeletal dysplasia was caused by Morqiuo Syndrome, a very rare disease marked by cellular damage due to a missing enzyme.
 Despite her physical challenges from childhood, she managed to launch a career in music and recording arts.
 Before attending the Recording Arts and Technology program at The Tommy LiPuma Center for Creative Arts in Cleveland, Ohio, she had already recorded 3 albums and travelled from LA to New York City with her guitar, singing her original compositions and sitting in on performances with the likes of Jazz Legend Stanley Jordon in New York City or the legendary Buddy Miles at the Asbury Park's famed Stone Pony.

 After attending the Recording Arts Program, Tracy Marie began to record her own material and as well as producing full-length albums for other Cleveland Songwriters like J Scott Franklin's "Pretty Things That Grow" and "2012" by Anita Keys.

 Tracy Marie is a warrior who has not let her mobility issues keep her down or stop her from forging ahead in an unforgiving industry.
-In addition to her artistic endeavors, she has become a volunteer community advocate for those with disabilities and rare diseases.
-She has joined her local government as vice-chair of the Lakewood Community Relations Advisory Commission and her local hospital as co-chair of MetroHealth Patient Family Advisory Committee.
+In addition to her artistic endeavors, she has become a community advocate for those with disabilities and rare diseases.
+She has volunteered to serve her local government as vice-chair of the Lakewood Community Relations Advisory Commission and at her local hospital as co-chair of MetroHealth Patient Family Advisory Committee.